CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Toray Group outsources security services to companies specialized in that field, depending on the situation in the area where a business site is located.

 In addition to training on the guard services required, the Group also provides training on human rights as necessary when contracting services.

 The Toray Group CSR Procurement Policies prohibit the use of minerals that come from conflict zones or high-risk areas, as well as those that are clearly tied to armed conflict or human rights violations.

 To comply with the rules, Toray Industries investigates whether conflict minerals are used in any of the raw materials and production equipment used for its products.
 If conflict minerals are used, the Company investigates the suppliers to determine the locations of smelters and mines.

-In fiscal 2019, the Company also investigated products made using any of four raw materials: tin, tantalum, tungsten, and gold.
+In fiscal 2022, the Company also investigated products made with four raw materials: tin, tantalum, tungsten, and gold.
 It confirmed that none of the raw materials used were from conflict areas.
 Toray Industries has also set up an internal system for surveys and responses so that it can respond promptly and appropriately to requests from customers in regard to surveys on conflict minerals.

 Click here for the main initiatives for CSR Guideline 9, “Establishing Sustainable Supply Chain” in CSR Roadmap 2022.